mikoskinen/Blazor.AdaptiveCards/doc/actions/introduction.md

 * **[ShowCard](https://adaptivecards.io/explorer/Action.ShowCard.html)**: Cards can contain cards.
 ShowCard can be used to show and hide an card.
 Usually used for displaying more detailed data for a particular card.
 * **[ToggleVisibility](https://adaptivecards.io/explorer/Action.ToggleVisibility.html)**: Action which can show or hide card elements.

-Adaptive Cards for Blazor supports three types of actions: OpenUrl, Submit and ShowCard.
-Support for ToggleVisibility is coming on the next version.
+Adaptive Cards for Blazor from version 1.1.0 onwards supports all action types.

 The actions are defined in the **"actions"** element of the schema.
 Actions inside the actions-element are rendered at the bottom of the card.
 Here's how to define an empty actions element: